sercansayitoglu/RabbitMQSimpleHashCracker/README.md

 RabbitMQSimpleHashCracker

-Created this script when doing pentest without a GPU; anyway I had to try just a small list, not much.
+Created this script while doing pentest without a GPU; anyway I had to try just a small list, not much.

 But, wanted to share it on github and it is here!